onzfonz/comp227/src/content/0/en/part0a.md

 If you do not have the strongly recommended skills, then realize that ***you will need to put extra time in at the beginning of the course***.

 How much programming experience is needed?
-It is hard to say, but you should be pretty fluent with *your* language.
+It is hard to say, but you should be pretty fluent in *your* programming language.
 This level of fluency takes usually at least 100-200 hours of practice to develop.

 ### Course Objectives